a poem must be like peddles on a sheet,

 Bio in the 3rd-person:

 Nikita Nelin was born in Moscow, Russia and immigrated to the U.S in 1989.
 He has lived in Austria and Italy, and has traveled the U.S extensively.
-He received the 2010 Sean O’Faolain prize for short fiction, the 2011 Summer Literary Seminars prize for nonfiction, and the 2019 Dogwood Literary Prize in Nonfiction, as well as being chosen as a finalist for the 2017 Restless Books Immigrant prize and the 2018 Dzanc Books prize, and was shortlisted for the 2011 Faulkner-Wisdon short fiction prize.
+He received the 2010 Sean O’Faolain prize for short fiction, the 2011 Summer Literary Seminars prize for nonfiction, and the 2019 Dogwood Literary Prize in Nonfiction, as well as being chosen as a finalist for the 2017 Restless Books Immigrant prize and the 2018 Dzanc Books prize, and was shortlisted for the 2011 Faulkner-Wisdon Short Fiction prize.
 His work has appeared in Southword Journal, Catamaran Literary Reader, Tablet Magazine, Joyland Magazine, Elephant Journal, Mission at Tenth, Electric Literature, and other publications.
 Nikita has conducted research through the Harriman Institute as well as translation through Yale Press, and has written on the convergence between fringe and at-large cultural trends for the Hannah Arendt Center.
 He holds an MFA in fiction from Brooklyn College, and is a 2019 Associate Fellow at The Hannah Arendt Center for Politics and the Humanities, and is a member of the Southern Experience Collective.

 a poem must be like peddles on a sheet,